A Simple Self-Test to Determine If You Have a Deviated Septum

 Aside from this self-examination test, there are other tell-tale signs that will indicate that your septum is deviated.
-If nosebleeds, facial pain, and headaches are something you experience quite often, then then there is a very real possibility that you have a deviated septum.
+If nosebleeds, facial pain, and headaches are something you experience quite often, then there is a very real possibility that you have a deviated septum.

 Visiting a Sinus Doctor: Still the Best Way

 If your sinus is giving you a lot of trouble, doing a self-diagnosis will simply not suffice.
 The symptoms associated with a deviated septum are also common with other medical conditions such as allergies and colds.
 To rule out other possibilities and to know for sure that you have a deviated septum, it is still best to consult with a Los Angeles ENT to make sure you get the correct sinus surgery.

 It is better to err on the side of caution by scheduling an appointment here at the Los Angeles Sinus Institute, so that I can have a look at your sinus and determine if you are a candidate for septoplasty.
 During the initial consultation, I will conduct a thorough physical examination and study your medical history in order to come up with the best treatment plan.

 In most cases, surgery will not be required since most people can live with their deviated septum without suffering from complications.
 However, if the quality of life has been severely impacted by this condition, a minimally invasive surgery may be your best option.